 The new packaging has more than one advantage

 The new material is a fantastic alternative to plastic packaging, because it is biodegradable.
-It is done with a process called electrospinning in which the polymeric solution-laden yarns are extracted into fibers.
+It is made with a process called electrospinning in which the polymeric solution-laden yarns are extracted into fibers.
 In this specific case the most important material is a protein called zein: It is a waste product of corn starch or oils, and comes out during the ethanol manufacturing process.

 The researchers added vegetable starch cellulose and acetic acid to the zein.